• Skip to primary navigation

 US SIF Website

-US SIF sustainable investment and mutual funds are the preferred tool.
+US SIF sustainable investment and mutual funds are the preferred tools.
 It should come first on your list.
 It is a popular program in the financial industry with renowned financial institutions.
 Those partnering companies include brokers, investment management companies, and non-profit associates.

+This ESG tool can analyze financial performance and offers the best platform for insights into ESG analytics.
 The US SIF tabs allow you to check different companies.
-Among the things to view include proxy voting records and activities of shareholders.
-You will find it helpful in risk analysis and many others.
+You can view proxy voting records and shareholder activities, which can be helpful in risk analysis and other areas.

 This tool allows you to sort data according to financial metrics.
 The ESG data is displayed on the sustainability accounting standards board.
-Like all other ESG tools, US SIF allows you to sort out the data by type.
+Like all other ESG tools, US SIF allows you to sort the data by type.
 You can narrow your search on the platform using the ESG factors provided.

 5. Morningstar ESG Screener